 Debit simply means on the left side of the equation, whereas credit means on the right hand side of the equation as summarized in the table below.

-For this reason the normal balance for items on the left hand side of the equation is a debit and the normal balance for items on the right side of the equation is a credit.
+For this reason the account balance for items on the left hand side of the equation is normally a debit and the account balance for items on the right side of the equation is normally a credit.

 Normal Balance Examples